-These symptoms may be occurring due to fear, underlying medical condition, side effects of medications, changes in routine or the environment, misperceived threats, or psychiatric illness, and/or changes in the brain that result in similar symptoms of psychiatric illnesses.
+These symptoms may occur due to fear, an underlying medical condition, side effects of medications, changes in routine or the person's environment, feeling threatened, psychiatric illness, and/or changes in the brain that result in similar symptoms of psychiatric illnesses.

 What medical conditions might create psychiatric symptoms in a person?